jay23606/kucoin-rebalancer/README.md

 Update Kucoin API key, secret, pass in Rebalancer class

+Set Paper=false in Rebalancer constructor to try it with real money

 Define pairs, percentage amounts, usdt amount and threshold for rebalance:

 ```csharp